FAQ

 Are dogs allowed in the shelters?

-Dogs are allowed in all our shelters/chalets.
-We ask that you restrict the access for your pets to the ground floor only.
-Dogs must always be on leash outside the shelters and on the trails.
-To make a reservation, we must find a date when no one else is registered to avoid imposing dogs on other groups.
-Therefore, you must call us to book.
+Dogs are allowed in all our cabins/huts.
+We ask that you restrict your pets to the ground floor only.
+Dogs must also be on a leash at all times outside the cabin and on the trails.
+To book, we will need to find a date where no one is registered yet so as not to impose dogs on other groups.
+You must therefore call us to book.
+Consult our Pet Rules and Advice document before booking.

 Is it possible to book one of the shelters wihtout doing the thru-hike?